Path: Profile Dropdown >> Reporting & Analysis >> Engage

 The following are the calculations made within this report, with the numbers provided corresponding with the purple numbers to the top right of each data type.

-1. Unique visitors: Visitors within in the context of this report refers only to members that logged-in to your community this month (to learn more about tracking overall web visits, ask about our Google Analytics Integration).
+Unique logins: Visitors within the context of this report refers only to members that logged in to your community this month (to learn more about tracking overall web visits, ask about our Google Analytics Integration).

 This feature helps you set monthly goals for increasing engagement in specific areas.
 By monitoring these metrics, you can tailor your engagement strategy for fulfilling your overall engagement goals.